Earth Observation - Specialization

 The academic focus of this specialization is design, development and use of instrumentation, observation techniques, models, methods, systems, services, and decision-making support tools in the monitoring of marine and water resources, climate, land, atmosphere, environment and cryosphere, i.e. sea ice, glaciers, and ice sheets as well as monitoring of objects of relevance for security applications.

 Observation techniques include multispectral satellite images, radar and microwave radiometer data, and gravimetric and electromagnetic measurements.
-Also, methods and techniques such as numerical modelling, inversion, data assimilation, analysis, and processing of temporal and spatial datasets, and geographic information systems (GIS) are included as part of the specialization.
+Also, methods and techniques such as numerical modelling, inversion, data assimilation, analysis, and processing of temporal and spatial datasets, as well as geographic information systems (GIS), are included in the specialization.

 Requirements for the specialization

-If you - in addition to the general requirements for the education - meet the following more strict requirements for the selection of courses, the title of the specialization 'Earth Observation' will be on the diploma in addition to the title of the general programme 'Earth and Space Physics and Engineering'.
+If students - in addition to the general requirements for the programme - meet the following four more strict requirements for the selection of courses, the title of the specialization 'Earth Observation' will be added to the diploma under the title of the general programme: 'Earth and Space Physics and Engineering'.

 30350 Remote Sensing 10 point Autumn E4 (Tues 13-17, Fri 8-12)